 - 9 Best Practices for SEO and Internal Links

 3).
 Trusted links: Links are still the currency of the web.
-Of course, it’s possible to increase your search traffic and rankings without building links, but you have to be patient, and your content has to be high quality, trending, and helpful.
+Of course, it’s possible to increase your search traffic and rankings without building links, but you have to be patient and your content has to be high quality, trending and helpful.

-Here are simple steps to find out:
+Here are simple steps to determine both for any site:

 Step #1: Download the Mozbar add-on and install it.
 It works well on both Chrome and Mozilla Firefox browsers.